 Job requirements: The intern should be adept in conducting interviews with students, faculty or staff, be able to write well and be experienced in conducting research.
 The intern must be able to deal effectively and diplomatically with the public and have a talent for organizing and coordinating several projects at once, each with pressing deadlines.
-Excellent writing skills are required; Internet savvy, knowledge of social media, some photography and videography experience, and knowledge of web design software are highly desirable.
+Excellent writing skills are required; internet savvy, knowledge of social media, AP style, Mailchimp, Wordpress, some photography and videography experience, and knowledge of web design software are highly desirable.

 The Office of Advancement and Communications is also the fundraising arm of AUC, building relationships with various constituencies by engaging and involving donors and prospective donors in investing in the future of the University.
-The intern in institutional advancement works closely with the vice president of advancement and communications on a variety of duties and projects, which include:
+The intern in institutional advancement works closely with the vice president of advancement and communications and with the senior officer of donor relations on a variety of duties and projects, which include:

 - Preparing remarks and briefings

-- Acting as a liaison with faculty members, students on scholarship and fellowship recipients
+- Acting as a liaison with faculty members and students who are scholarship and fellowship recipients

 - Tracking progress against the office's strategic goals and objectives

 - Working to strengthen the Presidential Internship Program's alumni network

 - Project-based work as assigned by the VP of Advancement and Communications.
 Past projects have included planning for AUC’s Centennial and researching best practices for fundraising and donor relations